 • Our projects in South Africa, Nigeria, Uganda, Kenya, Ghana, and Peru restore and preserve various types of forests in their respective ecological settings, enhancing their abilities to absorb carbon in the atmosphere, while strengthening their resilience.

-• Our habitat conservation projects in Canada and Kenya restore and protect crucial wetlands, an important part of carbon sinks as well as climate resilience for the respective communities.
+• Our habitat conservation projects in Canada, Kenya and France restore and protect crucial wetlands and peatlands, both important parts of carbon sinks as well as climate resilience for the respective communities.

 • Our marine project in Kenya monitors coral reefs for bleaching impacts while seeking proper approaches to enhance resilience.